markdaniel1982/taskmonkey/README.md

   - This was used for user who are authorised to make changes.
 For example, for user to edit and delete their own comments and user to edit their profile, change their username and password.

-- `<Feedback />` - resuable component, used to display feedback messages.
+- `<LogoComponent />` - resuable component, used to display the site logo on several pages

-  - This component was used in when user edit and delete their comments successfully
+  - This component was used on signin/up pages and the homepage
-  - This component is also displayed when user deletes his events posted

 - `<NavBar />` - resuable component, used for easy navigation of the site.

   - This component is reusable as it will display different icons based on a users logged in status.
   - If no user is logged in a log in, sign up and contact icon will be available however if a user is currently logged in, the full range of icons will be available apart from log in.

-- `<PageNotFound />` - specific component, used to display a 404 page made up of an image file and return home button for when the page does not exist.
+- `<NotFound />` - specific component, used to display a custom 404 page made up of an image file for when the page does not exist.

 There were various pages created and used in this application